AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ---
 # Consolidate your Tables

 If you operate multiple store fronts or in multiple markets, you may have similar databases stored separately.
-In MBI, it is easy to consolidate similar tables from different databases together.
+In [!DNL MBI], it is easy to consolidate similar tables from different databases together.

-For example, you may have an `orders` table for Market A, and a similar `orders` table for Market B. [!DNL MBI] can consolidate both tables and allow you to look at the aggregate order data from both Market A and B, in addition to segmenting it by specific market.
+For example, you may have an `orders` table for `Market A`, and a similar `orders` table for `Market B`. [!DNL MBI] can consolidate both tables and allow you to look at the aggregate order data from both `Market A` and `B`, in addition to segmenting it by specific market.

 For consolidation of tables to work, input tables must be **similarly structured**.
 In other words, all input tables must contain the data columns required in the consolidated table.